-Gestures used in the classrooms
+Gestures Used in the Classrooms

 All of the caregivers used symbolic gestures in their interactions with children.

-Caregivers performed a total of 71 different symbolic gestures between them, while 20 of the 22 children displayed a subset of 51 different gestures between them (A sample list of gestures observed in the classroom during the study period is presented in Table 5 in the Appendix).
+Caregivers performed a total of 71 different symbolic gestures between them, and 20 of the 22 children displayed a subset of 51 different gestures between them (A sample list of gestures observed in the classroom during the study period is presented in the Appendix.)
 Most gestures by children and caregivers were observed more than once per individual; however, some were captured on videotape only once.
-Some gestures were more likely to be used in the infant classroom, and others in the toddler classroom, highlighting the fact that though caregivers were all trained the same way, there was no attempt to control their use of gestures, resulting in individual differences.
-This also means that there was no control of differences in how many times a child was exposed to a given gesture, nor whether they were exposed to it at home.
+Some gestures were more likely to be used in the infant classroom whereas others were seen only in the toddler classroom, highlighting the fact that though caregivers were all trained the same way, there was no attempt to control their use of gestures, resulting in individual differences.
+This also means that there was no control of differences in how many times a child was exposed to a given gesture nor whether they were exposed to it at home.

-Children Represent Both Emotion States and Time Concepts through Gesture
+Children Represent Both Emotion States and Time Concepts Through Gesture

-Of the 20 children observed to use symbolic gestures, nine children used at least one emotion or feeling gesture or both.
-Six children used emotion gestures, the earliest recorded on video at 10.9 months of age; and five used feelings gestures, the earliest recorded at 14.7 months of age.
+Of the 20 children observed to use symbolic gestures, 9 of them used at least one emotion or feeling gesture, or both.
+Six children used emotion gestures, the earliest recorded on video at 10.9 months of age, and 5 children used feelings gestures, the earliest recorded at 14.7 months of age.
 Additionally, 11 children used time-related gestures, the earliest at 12.8 months of age.
 Table 1 displays the number of infants and toddlers who were observed to use each of the emotion, feeling, and time gestures, including the youngest age at which the gesture was observed to be used.
-The second column in Table 1 names the gesture, the third column describes the total number of infants and toddlers (out of 22 observed) who were observed on videotape to perform the gesture at least once, and the fourth column describes the earliest age at which any child was observed on videotape to perform the gesture.
+The second column in Table 1 names the gesture, the third column describes the total number (of 22 observed) of infants and toddlers who were observed on videotape to perform the gesture at least once, and the fourth column describes the earliest age at which any child was observed on videotape to perform the gesture.